highchair/artinruins-com/_property/mcdevitt-pwt.md

   - url: mcdevitt-jh-2010-01-02.jpg
   - url: mcdevitt-jh-2010-01-03.jpg
   - url: mcdevitt-jh-2010-01-04.jpg
+  - url: mcdevitt-cm-2019-05-01.jpg
+    caption: 'Detail of the McDevitt’s tile work — Photo by Christopher Martin'
+  - url: mcdevitt-cm-2019-05-02.jpg
+    caption: 'The pointed end of the flatiron shape in 2019, showing “Bake my Day” as the tenant — Photo by Christopher Martin'

-imagescredit: 'Contributions from the <a href="//www.flickr.com/photos/pawtucketlibrary/albums/72157673016057110" target="_blank">Pawtucket Library collection on Flickr</a>'
+imagescredit: 'Contributions from Christopher Martin of <a href="https://quahog.org" target="_blank">Quahog.org</a> and the <a href="//www.flickr.com/photos/pawtucketlibrary/albums/72157673016057110" target="_blank">Pawtucket Library collection on Flickr</a>'

-mostrecentimage: 2010-01-04
+mostrecentimage: 2019-05-01

 #external:
 #  - source: 'Providence Journal (permalink)'